Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 Boats are different from cars.
 In an automobile, the one that's been parked is generally the better option.
 Less miles means less wear and tear on the vehicle.
 But boats are different.
-You want the boat that's taken a trek or two around the waterways.
+You want the boat that has taken a trek or two around the waterways.

 The simple reason is that an owner who lives aboard longer term will make many changes.
-Not all will be to your liking, but many you'll "figure out down the way" are a good idea.
+Not all will be to your liking, but many you will "figure out down the way" are a good idea.
 Aboard Seaweed, I have eight cigarette outlets.
-Yes, one 23' boat has lots more than many boats twice as large -- and eventually I'll have two more.
+Yes, one 23' boat has lots more than many boats twice as large -- and eventually I shall have two more.

 The where and why: